Stuartpkd/Tarraing/README.md

 &nbsp;

 #### Profile
-The Profile model encompasses the profile's owner, an uploaded picture serving as their profile image, a slug connected to the user's profile page, accumulated counts for likes, posts, and downloads, collectively providing an overview of the user's engagement and activity on the platform.
+The Profile model encompasses the profile's owner, an uploaded picture serving as their profile image, a slug connected to the user's profile page, accumulated counts for likes, and posts collectively providing an overview of the user's engagement and activity on the platform.

 It can be broken down as follows:
 * `user` - A one-to-one relationship with the User model, representing the user associated with this profile.
 Deleting a user will also delete their corresponding profile due to the cascade on delete.